launchdarkly/ld-relay-helm/docs/examples/offline-mode.md

     kubectl apply -f offline-claim.yaml
     ```

-4. Now that we have a volume accessible file, we can configure `values.yaml` to reference this volume claim.
+4. Now that you have a volume accessible file, configure `values.yaml` to reference this volume claim.

     ```yaml
     # values.yaml